 However, the application of public procurement rules must not interfere with the freedom of public authorities to perform the public service tasks conferred on them by using their own resources, which includes the possibility of cooperation with other public authorities.
 Having in mind the need to avoid distortion of competition in relation to private economic operators, further clarification on inter-administrative cooperation was brought by Directive 2014/24/EU.

+In that context, a managing authority may consider using inter-administrative cooperation to entrust tasks of implementation of a financial instrument provided the conditions for such a cooperation are fulfilled.

+Inter-administrative cooperation for the implementation of financial instruments may be implemented via a contract between the managing authority and another administrative entity controlling a 100% publicly owned body or entity able to implement financial instruments, or directly via the conclusion of a funding agreement between the managing authority and another public entity implementing the financial instrument.
+The contract/funding agreement should cover the modalities for the remuneration of the entity implementing the financial instrument.

-When entering into an inter-administrative cooperation, public managing authorities must comply with provisions of Article 7(1) and (2) of the CDR.
-In addition, according to Article 7(3) of the CDR, when the body designated to implement the financial instrument(s) entrusts implementation tasks to financial intermediaries, the selection must respect the specific requirements laid down in that provision (see section 3.8 below).
+When using inter-administrative cooperation, managing authorities must comply with the provisions of Article 7(1) and (2) of the CDR.

 Conditions for inter-administrative cooperation until Directive 2014/24/EU is transposed or until 18 April 2016 whatever is earlier

-Prior to the adoption of Directive 2014/24/EU, the conditions under which contracts concluded between entities in the public sector (inter-administrative cooperation) were outside the public procurement rules were defined by case law.
+Prior to the adoption of Directive 2014/24/EU, the conditions under which contracts may be concluded between entities in the public sector (inter-administrative cooperation) were outside the public procurement rules and were defined by case law.

 Inter-administrative cooperation between public entities to ensure that a public task that they all have to perform is carried out is allowed outside the scope of public procurement rules.
-Public procurement rules are not applicable in so far as inter-administrative cooperation (i) concerns exclusively public entities, without the participation of a private party, (ii) no private provider of services is placed in a position of advantage vis-à-vis competitors and (iii) implementation of that cooperation is governed solely by considerations and requirements relating to the pursuit of objectives in the public interest which the entities have to perform.
+Public procurement rules are not applicable in so far as:

+- inter-administrative cooperation concerns exclusively public entities, without the participation of a private party;

+- the principle of equal treatment is respected, so that no private provider of services is placed in a position of advantage vis-à-vis competitors, and

+- implementation of that cooperation is governed solely by considerations and requirements relating to the pursuit of objectives in the public interest which the entities have to perform.

-As regards the condition that the cooperation is governed solely by considerations and requirements relating to the pursuit of objectives in the public interest, the case-law admitted that local authorities pursue the aim of ensuring that a public task is carried out, for instance if cooperating in the field of waste disposal in the implementation of the obligations laid down in EU Directive on waste.
+There is no case law on inter-administrative cooperation in relation to financial instruments.
+However examples in other fields can illustrate the position of the ECJ on whether cooperation is governed solely by considerations and requirements relating to the pursuit of objectives in the public interest.

+The ECJ admitted that local authorities pursue the aim of ensuring that a public task is carried out if cooperating in the field of waste disposal for the implementation of the obligations laid down in the applicable EU legislation.

-The ECJ considered that the cooperation for the purchase by a University of an IT system for higher education management is not aimed at carrying out a public task which both a University and a publicly owned company governed by private law, having the object to support higher education establishments and the competent authorities in their efforts to achieve the rational and effective fulfilment of their higher educational role have to perform.
+The ECJ also analysed the cooperation between a University and a publicly owned company governed by private law for the purchase of an IT system for higher education management.
+The ECJ concluded that such cooperation is not aimed at carrying out a public task which both the University and the company at stake have to perform, since the latter is not entrusted directly with the performance of a public service task.